Sahcim/UWRML2020/README.md

 # Machine Learning UWR 2020

 ## About
-Assigments and sylabus from Machine Learning @ University of Wrocław 2020 Class
+Assigments and syllabus from Machine Learning @ University of Wrocław 2020 Class

 ## Notebooks issue
 Sometimes jupyter notebooks doesn't render.
 Use this in case https://nbviewer.jupyter.org.